3mcd/glom/docs/src/getting_started.md

 # Getting Started

-This guide explains how to set up Glom and the reasoning behind its core patterns.
+This guide walks you through building a complete, reactive application in Glom.
+We will build a small logic loop where players move around and collect items, triggering sound effects reactively.

 ## Installation

-Install the core ECS package first:
+Install the core ECS package:

 ```bash
 bun add @glom/ecs
 ```

-You'll also need the corresponding plugin for your bundler if you plan on using the build-time transformer:
+We recommend using the build-time transformer to enable idiomatic TypeScript signatures:

 ```bash
 # if using Bun